Request for Proposals: Microbiome Sample Analysis Support

 Part of the mission of the UCI Microbiome Initiative is to support new microbiome research on campus.
 As part of this effort, we are pleased to announce a call for pilot project proposals.
 Awards will provide in-kind support to analyze microbiomes from various types of samples.
 Staff working for the Microbiome Initiative will conduct sample preparation and molecular analysis of identified samples.
 They can also provide advice on the experimental design, sampling protocol, type of molecular analysis, and bioinformatic analysis.
 We will prioritize proposals that will lead to preliminary data to support external funding applications.

 UCI students, postdoctoral researchers, research staff, and faculty are eligible to submit a proposal.
-However, every proposal must identify a UCI faculty member that is overseeing the project.
+However, every proposal must identify a UCI faculty member that is overseeing the project and priority will be given to projects that are likely to lead to external funding.
 In addition, it is essential to identify the particular researcher that will be in charge of shepherding the samples from collection through statistical analysis.

 Once the samples are available, we aim to provide sequence data within two months.
 This timing cannot be guaranteed, because some samples may need troubleshooting or because of conflicting project schedules.